ANHIG/IMGTHLA/README.md

 * LICENSE.md - a file detailing the licensing of data included in the IPD-IMGT/HLA Database.
 * Nomenclature_2009.txt - a file detailing pre-2010 allele nomenclature
 * README.md - This README file
-* hla.dat - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see (https://github.com/ANHIG/IMGTHLA/blob/Latest/Manual.md) for further details.
+* hla.dat.zip - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see (https://github.com/ANHIG/IMGTHLA/blob/Latest/Manual.md) for further details.
 * hla_gen.fasta - a copy of the file in the fasta directory, includes the DNA sequence for all alleles, which have genomic sequences available.
 * hla_nuc.fasta - a copy of the file in the fasta directory, includes the DNA sequence for the CDS sequence of all alleles.
 * hla_prot.fasta - a copy of the file in the fasta directory, includes the amino acid sequence for all alleles.